KirillShirokov/KirillShirokov/README.md

-## Hi there guest 👋, This is Kirill Shirokov
+## Hi, This is Kirill Shirokov

-- 👨🏻 Backend developer
+-  I,m Backend developer
-- 🐍 Captured by Python
-- 👀 Interested in everything new
-- 📖 Always studying
-- 💎 I love to create useful software
-- ⚡ Looking for new friends

 ***